 About B.R.A.K.E.S.
 B.R.A.K.E.S.
-(Be Responsible And Keep Everyone Safe), is a 501(c)(3) non-profit organization founded by NHRA Mello Yellow Series Top Fuel drag racer Doug Herbert in memory of his two sons, Jon and James, who were tragically killed in a car accident.
+(Be Responsible And Keep Everyone Safe), is a 501(c)(3) non-profit organization founded by NHRA Mello Yello Series Top Fuel drag racer Doug Herbert in memory of his two sons, Jon and James, who were tragically killed in a car accident.
 The B.R.A.K.E.S.
 Teen Pro-Active Driving School is a free, defensive driving program.
 By training and educating teenage drivers and their parents, the program aims to promote safe driving in an attempt to prevent injuries and save lives.
 To volunteer, obtain more information or donate please visit www.putonthebrakes.org.

 # # #